trungtkradium/NativeTraining/Document/backgroundProcessing.md

 -	Data: dữ liệu kèm theo có dạng Uri
 -	Category: bổ sung thông tin cho intent về component xử lý intent
 -	Extra: cặp dữ liệu key-value

+### Intent Filter
+Intent filters is use for defining which implicit intents your app can receive.
+Each intent filter specifies the type of intents it accepts based on the intent's action, data, and category.
+The system delivers an implicit intent to your app component only if the intent can pass through one of your intent filters.
+**Note:**  An explicit intent is always delivered to its target, regardless of any intent filters the component declares.
+Each intent filter is defined by an `<intent-filter>` element in the app's manifest file, nested in the corresponding app component (such as an `<activity>` element).
+Element of Intent Filter:
+-	`<action>`: Declares the intent action accepted.
+-	`<data>`: Declares the type of data accepted.
+-	`<category>`: Declares the intent category accepted **Note:**  To receive implicit intents, you  _must include_  the  `[CATEGORY_DEFAULT]`  category in the intent filter.
+The methods  `[startActivity()]`  and  `[startActivityForResult()]`  treat all intents as if they declared the  `[CATEGORY_DEFAULT]`  category.

 ## Why
 Giao tiếp truyền dữ liệu giữa các activity, service, broadcast
 ## How